WesleyBLDC/10xgrokipedia/README.md

 - Engagement scoring: each candidate is scored and re-ranked server-side using public metrics and author size normalization:
   - raw_engagement = likes + 2×retweets + 1.5×quotes + 0.5×replies
   - normalization = max(50, followers_count)^0.7
+  - verified boost: if the author is verified on X, a modest multiplicative boost is applied (default 1.1×)
-  - score = raw_engagement / normalization
+  - score = (raw_engagement / normalization) × verified_boost
 - Final list: candidates are sorted by `score` descending; the top `max_results` are returned to the client.
 - "Trending" flag: a tweet is marked as trending when it is among the top `TWEETS_TRENDING_TOP_K` ranked items and was created within `TWEETS_TRENDING_HOURS` hours (defaults: top 3 within 7 days / 168h).
 The UI displays a small “Trending” badge for these tweets.
   - Preview override (optional): to force-show trending badges for quick UI reviews, set either